eShopOnMicroservices/api/docs/adr/0003-use-2nd-level-of-rmm.md

 ## Implications

-1. **Documentatation coupling**: Since we don't provide possible interactions with resources via HATEOAS, frontend developers are forced to use the documentation, probably in the format of [OpenAPI 3.0](https://www.openapis.org) as this is the most popular REST API
+1. **Documentation coupling**: Since we don't provide possible interactions with resources via HATEOAS, frontend developers are forced to use the documentation, probably in the format of [OpenAPI 3.0](https://www.openapis.org) as this is the most popular REST API